How FreeAgent supports automatic enrolment for workplace pensions

 Entering your NOW:Pensions scheme details in FreeAgent

-If you enrol your employees on a workplace pension from NOW:Pensions, you’ll also need to enter the following details in the payroll settings area of FreeAgent:
+If you enrol your employees on a workplace pension from NOW:Pensions, select ‘Yes’ to ‘Is your pension scheme with NOW:Pensions?’ and enter the details of your pay code, employer code and scheme code.

-If you’ve enrolled your employees on a workplace pension from a different provider, you don’t need to enter any information in this area.
+If you’ve enrolled your employees on a workplace pension from a different provider, choose 'No' as you don’t need to enter any information in these three fields.

 Assessing who is eligible and entering monthly contributions